status-im/help.status.im/docs/en/status-communities/about-the-community-history-service.md

 ## How the Community History Service works {: #how-chs-works}

-The CHS leverages BitTorrent, a communication protocol for decentralized data sharing, with a built-in BitTorrent client in the Status desktop.
+The CHS uses BitTorrent, a communication protocol for decentralized data sharing, with a built-in BitTorrent client in the Status desktop.
 BitTorrent connects computers with IP addresses and transfers archives to every member's computer.

 Every seven days, the CHS prompts your control node to create an archive for messages in the past seven days.
 Then BitTorrent clients in your and your community members' Status apps share the archive.